SofaPirate/Plaquette/docs/community.rst

 ====================

-Plaquette is an open-source software used by artists, makers, researchers, and developers interested in creative computation.
+Plaquette is an open-source software used by artists, makers, researchers, and developers interested in creative tangible computing.
 The goal of these guidelines is to help everyone collaborate and communicate in a friendly and inclusive way, whether you are reporting a bug, suggesting a feature, or sharing your ideas.